 What Are Some Alternatives to HFC-Laden Insulation Products?

 Luckily, HFCs don’t necessarily translate to quality in insulation.
 BASF Neopor’s Graphite Polystyrene (GPS) is HFC-free and, in the opinion of many builders, works better than XPS.
 GPS is a rigid insulation product based on Expanded Polystyrene (EPS).
 GPS does not use HFCs as a blowing agent in its production.
-In fact, the blowing agent is simply air; this GHG-free production process leaves GPS products with as much as 42 times less embodied carbon than some XPS products.
+In fact, comparable GPS products can have as much as 21 times less embodied carbon than some XPS products.

 But Neopor isn’t just plain old EPS repackaged under a fancy name.
 Its EPS foam is infused with graphite particles, which have a superb ability to trap and reflect heat.
 Thanks to the graphite, GPS offers the same thermal resistance as its XPS counterpart, at about R-4.7 per inch.